oahhariri/SwiftyTooltip/README.md

 }
 ```

-And then use it like this:
+Now your code looks like this:

 ```swift
 .tooltipTarget(context: .homeView, .firstLabel)
 ```

-This improves code readability and makes your view code more elegant.
+Much cleaner and easier to read, especially with multiple tooltips.

 ---

 ### ✨ Step 3: Show the Tooltip

 Now you're ready to show a tooltip!
-Just call `.tooltip()` and pass in the `context`, a `@State` binding to the item you want to show, and the tooltip content.
+Just call `.tooltip()` on your main container view.
+SwiftyTooltip handles the rest — it figures out where and how to display the tooltip.

 ```swift
 @State var tooltipItem: HomeToolTips? = .firstLabel